vpnhood/VpnHood/README.md

 ## Support
 You are always Welcome!
-* Feel free to start a new discussion [GitHub discussions](https://github.com/vpnhood/VpnHood/discussions).
+* Feel free to start a new discussion in our [GitHub discussions](https://github.com/vpnhood/VpnHood/discussions).
-* Report bugs or request features in [GitHub issues](https://github.com/vpnhood/VpnHood/issues).
+* Report bugs or request features in our [GitHub issues](https://github.com/vpnhood/VpnHood/issues).

 ## Supported Server
 https://github.com/vpnhood/VpnHood/blob/main/README.md